 If I live off campus, do I fill out a 2020 Census form?

 Yes.
 If you live off-campus (such as a private house, apartment complex, etc.), individually or with others, you should respond online, by phone, or by mail beginning in mid-March 2020.
-A census request will be sent to the address of the residence where you live – one request per address.
+An invitation to participate in the 2020 Census will be sent to the address of the residence where you live.
 The census form should be completed with the information from all individuals living at your address, if possible.

 You should count yourself at your off-campus address if you spend most of the year there, even if you spend some time elsewhere during school breaks.